-It differs from English in that English has adopted many foreign words.
-The only language from which the Romans borrowed was Greek.
-About 80 percent of the entries in any English dictionary are borrowed, mainly from Latin.
-Over 60 percent of all English words have Greek or Latin roots, and in the sciences and technology the figure rises to over 90 percent.
-Some test prep books for national exams list the roots, which is why I ask the students I tutor to memorize them.
-As of 2016, English vocabulary is 29% French, 29% Latin, 26% Germanic, 6% Greek, and the remaining 10% is either other languages or proper names.
-All together then, French and Latin account for 58% of the vocabulary used in today's English.
+Over 60 percent of English words have Greek or Latin roots, and in the sciences and technology the figure rises to over 90 percent.
+Some test prep books for national exams list the roots, which is why I ask students to memorize them.